With the plugin, you'll be able to:

 First, what's Prerender?

 By using the Transifex Live WordPress plugin together with Prerender, search engines will be able to crawl and index your translated pages.
-And when people share a page from your translated site on Facebook, for example, the preview will be translated as well.
+And when people share a page from your translated site on Facebook, the preview will be translated as well.

 You'll need to run a Prerender instance on your own server (any will do).
 One option is Heroku.
 Once you've set up Heroku, the setup process for Prerender is pretty straight forward: